Fundamental Analysis: Understanding Price to Book Ratio

-One of the metrics they use to find this value is the Price to Book Ratio or P/B which looks at the value the market currently places on the stock, as shown by its stock price, relative to the company's book value.
+One of the metrics value investors use to test this value is the Price to Book Ratio or P/B. This metric looks at the value the market currently places on the stock, as shown by its stock price, relative to the company's book value.

 Assets - Liabilities = Book Value

 A better way to think of it might be, suppose that a company stopped doing business immediately.
-After you liquidated all of its assets and paid off all of its debt, what would be left over?
-You can then divide that amount by the number of shares outstanding and you have the book value.
+After you liquidated all of its assets to pay off all of its debt, whatever assets remain equate to the firm's value.
+You can then divide that amount by the number of shares outstanding to arrive at the company's book value.

-An ongoing and healthy company will always trade for more than their book value because investors price the stock based, in part, on their anticipation of the firm's future growth.
+Ongoing, financially-sound companies will always trade for more than their book value because investors price the stock based, in part, on their anticipation of the firm's future growth.

-So to calculate the Price to Book Value Ratio you just follow this formula;
+You can calculate the Price to Book Value Ratio with the following formula:

 Stock Price / (Assets - Liabilities) = P/B

-As with all fundamental analysis, there is a lot that is open to interpretation.
+As with all fundamental analysis, many other factors leave this ratio open to interpretation.
 For example, if the price of a stock has been affected in the short term by market mechanics, it can skew the Price to Book Ratio to the point that it becomes irrelevant.
 If a company seems to have a large total assets number, but it consists mainly of slow-moving inventory, this can also skew the meaning of your result.

-A solution to this is to use an average stock price based on the last 12 months when calculating the P/B ratio in order to filter out the noise.
+As a solution to this, you can use an average stock price based on the last 12 months when calculating the P/B ratio to filter out some of the noise.

-Warren Buffett is quoted as saying, "Price is what you pay.
+Warren Buffett has often offered the wisdom of, "Price is what you pay.
 Value is what you get."
-When using the P/B ratio as an investor you are not as concerned about price -- though it has to factor in somewhat -- as you are the long-term value that you think can be unlocked in a company.
+When using the P/B ratio as an investor, you become less concerned about price, though it has to factor in somewhat, and more focused on the long-term value that you think lies within a company.